Telefonica/gymnos/docs/source/guide/add_a_preprocessor.rst

 Training preprocessor
 =======================

-Fit preprocessor to training data specifying any parameters you need to train your preprocessor.
-Optional parameters are preferable.
+Fit preprocessor to training data.

 It returns ``self`` for chaining purposes.